 American University will accept a maximum of 30 credit hours from one or a combination of Advanced Placement (AP), International Baccalaureate, CLEP subject examinations, or other AU-approved test credit.
-All exam scores must be received by the American University Office of Admissions no later than the end of the second enrolled term.
+All exams for test credit must be completed prior to AU matriculation.
+Exam scores must be received by the American University Office of Admissions no later than the end of the second enrolled term.
 Exam scores more than six years old will not be accepted for credit.
 Advanced credit exams may be applied toward the major or minor, or as elective credit.

-Important: Any examination not listed under the appropriate academic year in which you are starting study at American University is not eligible for advanced standing.
-If you have taken an exam or exams which you would like to have considered for advanced standing, please follow the guidelines below.
-Please note that completion of this process is a recommendation only, and does not reflect any guarantee that advanced standing will be awarded even if you go through the entire translation process.
+Important: If you have taken an exam or exams that does not have an equivalency listed in the Transfer Evaluation System (TES®), please follow the guidelines below.
+Completion of this process is a recommendation only, and does not reflect any guarantee that advanced standing will be awarded even if you go through the entire translation process.

 Please provide a certified/notarized, official English translation of the full syllabus for each examination subject you wish to be considered.
 Send as a PDF attachment to: email@example.com